Estimated reading time: 10 minutes

 - Wet the driveway with a garden hose or power washer.

-- Spray on the asphalt cleaner for a general cleaning in which I brush the cleaner into the driveway
+- Spray on the asphalt cleaner for general cleaning, in which I brush the cleaner into the driveway.

-- To remove oil stains from driveway spot clean trouble areas where oil spots are, usually under the engine compartment of the vehicles.
+- To remove oil stains from driveway spots, clean trouble areas where oil spots are, usually under the engine compartment of the vehicles.

-- Depending on the product, either rinse and then apply product while damp or wait for surface to dry and then apply.
+- Depending on the product, either rinse and then apply the product while damp or wait for the surface to dry and then apply.

 - Protect by cordoning off the area with tape or anything else you can use.

-Have you completed the asphalt sealing process on your own driveway?
-How much did it cost you and what products do you prefer the best?
+Discussion: Have you completed the asphalt sealing process on your driveway?
+How much did it cost you, and what products do you prefer the best?

-- How to save money whilst doing your hobbies (canadianbudgetbinder.com)
+- How to save money while doing your hobbies

-- Do I need a tenants policy insurance when I rent? (canadianbudgetbinder.com)
+- Do I need a tenant’s policy insurance when I rent?